Our mission, since 1997.

 Over the years, Liminal has evolved from an upstart ensemble (that shared a tiny industrial space with a cheesecake company), to a broadly connected community of artists who have made Portland their home, and who have created some of the Pacific Northwest's most memorable theatre.
 Our projects have received extensive support from many supporters, foundations, and sponsors.
 We have also had the pleasure to be honored with praise and awards from Portland drama critics.
 Dozens of features, articles, and reviews have been produced in print, radio, and television about our work.
 And we are very grateful.

-Close Associates: David Abel, Jenny Ampersand, Camille Cettina, Jacob Thomas Coleman, Leo Daedalus, Filemon Gemil, Leslie Goodwin, kollodi, Gabriel Liston, Frank Marroquin, Linda Miles, Ammon Morris, Chris Piuma, Ben Purdy, Kate Sanderson.
+David Abel, Jenny Ampersand, Linda Austin, Camille Cettina, Evan Corcoran, Leo Daedalus, Leslie Goodwin, Carla Grant, Wayne Haythorn, kollodi, Don Kern, Gabriel Liston, Frank Marroquin, Linda Miles, Ammon Morris, Ben Purdy, Kate Sanderson, Sumi Wu.

 Liminal grew in the mid 1990’s out of a collective desire among theatre students attending Trinity University in San Antonio, Texas, to explore uncharted territories of performance, music and other forms of art.
 After relocating to Portland, the ensemble’s founders joined with other founding company members to develop and perform their first production, Suicide in B-flat.